mikechambers/StringConvert/README.md

 ##Releases

+### August 20, 2013
+ * Some minor refactoring

 ### October 3, 2012
  * Added Convert Tabs to Spaces
  * Added Convert Spaces to Tabs
  * Fixed Issue #2 : Double-quote chars not converted to HTML Entities

 ### September 24, 2012

- * Removed keyboard shortcuts (conflicted with built in Brackets shortcuts, will re-add at a future date).
+ * Removed keyboard shortcuts (conflicted with built in Brackets shortcuts, will re-add at a future date)

 Created by Mike Chambers
 https://github.com/mikechambers/StringConvert